noahgolmant/skeletor/README.md

 I added a utility in `skeletor.proc` for converting all `track` trial records for an experiment into a single Pandas DataFrame.
 It can also pickle it.

+That means if I run an experiment like above called `resnet_cifar`, I can access all of the results for all the trials as a single DataFrame by calling `skeletor.proc.track.df('resnet_cifar')`.

 ## Help me out

 I tried to erase boilerplate by adding basic experiment utilities as well as various models and dataloaders.
 I haven't added much yet.
 Feel free to port over other architectures and datasets into the repo via PRs.